Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 ## Navigating the interface

-The Visual editor comprises a series of menus activated by clicking icons surrounding the border of the larger canvas.
+The Visual Editor comprises a series of menus activated by clicking icons surrounding the border of the larger canvas.
 With none of the menu items activated, the workspace looks like this:

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/ve-screen.png" width="90%" title="The Visual Editor canvas.
 The number of items is defined in this section." />